DjangoJuice/Project-2-Team-6/README.md

 ![GRAMS by GRAMS Database](./readme_images/p2-models.png)

 The back-end of this application is served using the Express.js framework for Node.js.
 Our controllers can be found in the routes folder.
 It is here that a fully RESTful API resides.
 Although not all of the routes are currently be used by the front-end, the architecure is already there to make future enhancements to our UI.

+### Conclusion
+There is still plenty of work to be done on this project to get to version 1.0.
+Due to time constraints and the small amount of project contributors, the UI is a major focus in the upcoming development cycle, as well as getting the application properly deployed to Heroku so that no functionality is lost between the development and deployment phases.